Maryam Keshavarz

-Maryam Keshavarz (مریم کشاورز), is an American filmmaker, of Iranian descent.
+Maryam Keshavarz (مریم کشاورز; born 1975), is an American filmmaker of Iranian descent.
 She is best known for her 2011 film Circumstance distributed by Participant Media and Roadside Attractions, which won the Audience Award at Sundance Film Festival.

 Early life and education

 Maryam Keshavarz was born in 1975 in New York City, New York.

 Keshavarz received her BA degree in comparative literature from Northwestern University; an MA degree in Near Eastern Studies from the University of Michigan, Ann Arbor; and an MFA degree in film direction from New York University, Tisch School of the Arts.

 She was also a visiting scholar at the University of Shiraz, in the department of language and literature.

 Career

 In 2001, with a band of all girl crew and cast, Keshavarz directed her first experimental 16mm film, entitled Sanctuary.
-This surreal fantasy film about an Iranian woman in post-9/11 America traveled to several international festivals and landed Maryam the Steve Tisch fellowship to attend NYU's graduate film program.
+This surreal fantasy film about an Iranian woman in post-9/11 America traveled to several international festivals and landed her the Steve Tisch fellowship to attend NYU's graduate film program.

 In 2003, Keshavarz drew on her experience growing up between Iran and the United States to direct her first feature documentary, The Color of Love.
 An intimate portrait of the changing landscape of love and politics in Iran, the documentary showed at international festivals such as Montreal World Film Fest, Full Frame Doc Fest, MoMA New York, It's All True (Brazil), among others; it garnered top prizes such as the International Documentary Association's David L. Wolper Award, Jury Award at DocuDays, and the Full Frame's Spectrum Award.
 The Color of Love has been broadcast internationally, was released on DVD by Parlour Pictures, and was featured on Danny DeVito's Jersey Docs, a subsidiary of Morgan Freeman's ClickStar.

 In 2005, Keshavarz returned to Argentina, where she had studied Latin American literature at the University of Buenos Aires.
 There, she wrote and directed the visual essay The Day I Died about an adolescent love triangle in a sleepy Argentine seaside town.
 The Day I Died has been shown in Main Competition at Mar del Plata, Clermont-Ferrand, New York Film Festival and Berlin International Film Festival.
 The Day I Died was the only short film at Berlinale to win two awards: the Gold Teddy Best Short Film and the Jury Prize Special Mention.
 The film also won the Jury Prize at the Rio International Film Fest.
 The film is part of the DVD compilation by Shooting People entitled BEST v BEST VOL. 2: AWARD WINNING SHORT FILMS 2006.